seeLelouch/genshinStuff/README.md

 Strange Bead Strange Bead during the #Fungi Version is found in a pot next to the tent.
 Shabby Rack Shabby Rack during the #Rockslide Version is found by breaking the second rock pile on the small hill.
-Strange Tiny Hats Strange Tiny Hats during the #Tree Nest Version are found in a fourth nest near the top of the tree.
+Strange Tiny Hats Strange Tiny Hats during the #Tree Nest Version are found in a fourth nest near the top of the tree. <-- THIS ONE DONE

 <ins>9.
 "Problem Conversion"</ins>